rohildshah/rohils-standalones/README.md

-# rohilsprojects
+# Description
-A collection of my stand alone projects.
+A collection of my standalone projects.
 Please refer to my other repositories to view my more complicated projects.

-Description:
+# Individual Descriptions:
+graphing-calculator: